wallarm/product-documentation/docs/latest/admin-en/installation-postanalytics-en.md

 * [Using all-in-one automatic installer](#all-in-one-automatic-installation) (available starting from Wallarm node 4.6) - automates a lot of activities and makes postanalytics module deployment much easier.
 Thus this is a recommended installation method.
 * [Manually](#manual-installation) - use for older node versions.

-When installing filtering and postanalytics modules separately, you can combine manual and automatic approaches: install the filtering part (without postanalytics) manually and then postanalytics with all-in-one script and vise versa.
+When installing filtering and postanalytics module separately, you can combine manual and automatic approaches: install the postanalytics part manually and then the filtering part with all-in-one installer, and vise versa: the postanalytics part with all-in-one installer and then then the filtering part manually.

 ## Requirements